paulrobello/parllama/README.md

   * A: No. ParLlama has options to connect to remote Ollama instances
 * Q: Does ParLlama require Ollama?
   * A: No. ParLlama can be used with most online AI providers
-* Q: Does ParLlama support vision LLMS?
+* Q: Does ParLlama support vision LLMs?
   * A: Yes.
 If the selected provider / model supports vision you can add images to the chat via /slash commands

 ## Roadmap